Welcome to the Nannerch Players

 Current and recent productions include;

-In 2019 we performed a farce called Don't get you vicars in a twist and Dick Whittington panto.
+In 2021 we performed two One Act Plays, A Twitch in Time & A Field Full.
+Previously in 2019 we performed a farce called Don't get you vicars in a twist and Dick Whittington panto.
 In 2018 we performed a murder mystery, Death at the Island View Hotel and a play about war veterans in a care home trying to escape to Normandy for D Day celebrations in 1994 called, The Magnificent Seven.
 Our 2108 pantomime was Snow White and the Seven Dwarfs.
 In 2017 our pantomime was Caesar, The Pantomime, The Wizard of Oz was perfromed in 2016.
 Also in 2016, we performed three one act plays, A Dog's Life, The Waiting Room & The End of the Pier.
 Cinderella (2015), Agatha Crusty & The Murder Mystery Dinner (2015), Panto Goes West (2015), Dad's Army (2013) & Stepping Out (2013).

 In July 2014 we performed Shakespeare's 'The Merry Wives Of Windsor' and in June 2017 we performed the Canterbury Tales, both took place in the stunning grounds of the Penbedw Estate close to Nannerch.